_1780315211167.webp&w=828&q=75)

 Final Thoughts

 Lastly, in today's globalized world, a tax residency certificate (TRC) has become a vital document for individuals and businesses.
 It helps them in smoothly conducting cross-border financial transactions and avoiding double taxation.
-So, whether you are a resident of India, earning income from overseas, or an NRI with an Indian income, TRC certifies that you did not pay taxes on the same income twice.
+So, whether you are a resident of India, earning income from overseas, or an NRI with an Indian income, TRC helps taxpayers claim relief from double taxation under applicable DTAA provisions.

 Further, being an NRI handling the Indian tax obligations can be difficult.
 Let Savetaxs assist you in this.
 Our financial experts ensure accurate filing of your returns, and while maximizing your refunds, help you claim the tax benefits under DTAA.
 Connect with us today and resolve your tax obligations without any issue.